ItsT3K/myThemes/README.md

 # myThemes
 myThemes is a collection of open source CSS themes I have made.
 They were created just for fun.
+You can view these themes over at https://itst3k.com/themes

 ## Stickynote
 A simple CSS theme inspired by the good 'ol Post-It-Note.
 Written to be as minimal and simple as it can be.